 Discover More About:

-• Classic techniques that work and will always work
+• Classic appeals that work — and will always work — because they are timeless.

 • How to use imagery with copy

-EVEN with email, good content still rules.
 In this module, you will learn the copyrighting techniques that make content both interesting and motivational.
 To do so, you have to understand the nature of how to write.
-For example, if you write like a professor — you will fail at marketing.
-You will learn about two major forms of email marketing.
-The first is the promotional email.
-This is normally a stand alone product promoting a particular offer or event.
-The other form is the email based newsletter.

 Good copy shares two characteristics: it gets your interest and motivates you to do something — such as making that click to a landing page.